forestgrape/coronavirus/4_immunological/immune_system.md

 ## Immune System Specificity

+To some extent all parts of the immune system are specific:
+* wanted things: Healthy self cells in healthy tissues shouldn't be attacked by the immune system since this would disrupt the homeostasis.
+* possible dangers: things learned or associated to disruption of the homeostasis e.g. pathogens doing damage.

-To specify the targets the locality and feature recognition are used:
+To specify the targets the location, feature recognition and mostly a combination of location and features are used:
-* Target by Locations
+* Specificity by Locations
+  * Most life forms have an outer shell (e.g. skin, fur, chitin) to mechanically shield large of their bodies.
+  * Most life forms have different shells.
+Examples
+    * In vertebrate the bone marrow and the brain are shielded by bones.
+    * In eukaryotes the DNA is within a nucleus inside the cells.
+  * The sites of frequent interaction with outside are especially well supervised by the immune system.
     * Stomach acid in the stomach.
+    * Mucus layer, particle filtering and strong immune cells in the respiratory tract.

+* Specificity by Feature Recognition
+  * Antibodies target very specific molecule structures
+  * RNAi silences RNAs with a specific sequence

+* Specificity by Feature Recognition and Location.
-  * The respiratory tract has evolved to block most particles except small molecules (02, CO2, H2O) from reaching/leaving the lungs.
+  * Filter by Size: The respiratory tract has evolved to block most particles except small molecules (02, CO2, H2O) from reaching/leaving the lungs.
-* Target by Feature Recognition.
+  * Sites where the immune surveillance sounds an alarm (e.g. pathogen entry is detected) are put into an alert state by inflammation.
+At these sites the immune system acts much more aggressive.

-### Protection Locations
+### Specificity by Locations
 Immune responses can be global (affecting the entire body), local for some tissue or even inside single cells:
 * entire body (e.g. fever, circulating antibodies or the skin)
 * tissue specific (e.g. local inflammation, Tissue resident cells e.g. T cells)
 * cell intern (intra cellular processes).
 The oldest form of protection that developed already in prokaryotes.

-### Feature Recognition
+### Specificity by Feature Recognition

-#### Feature Recognition Specificity
 The range of specificity is huge and not discrete, so the following categories are just a coarse approximation.

-* #### Unspecific
-  Examples
+#### No or very Broad Recognition
+Mechanisms relying mostly and the location often lack a fine grained feature recognition.
+Examples:
 - skin: keep everything out
-  - some immune cells such as neutrophil granulocytes: local shutdown of all living things
+- some immune cells such as neutrophil granulocytes can induce a local shutdown of all living things
 - stomach acid

-* #### Semi Specific
+#### Semi Specific Recognition
 Examples
 - Receptors from double stranded DNA based lifeforms targeting single stranded DNA
-  - Membranes (e.g. Cell membranes, nucleus membrane, blood brain barrier): only permeable for specific substances
+- Semipermeable-Membranes (e.g. Cell membranes, nucleus membrane, blood brain barrier): only permeable for specific substances

-* #### Highly Specific
+#### Highly Specific Recognition
-  Examples
+These mechanism target usually exactly one molecular structure.
+The recognition is so specific that often only a single species or even individual of a species is targeted.

+Examples:
 * RNA pieces silencing other RNAs [to check whether this can't be adapted, probably unused DNA is used produce some silence RNA so the overall possibilities would be constant but what is in used would be adaptable]
 * Antibodies target specific biological substances (mostly proteins).
-Antibodies are an example of the[Trained Immune System](#trained-immune-system).
+Antibodies are an example of the[Lifetime Acquired Immune System](#acquired-immune-systems).

 #### Feature Recognition Mechanisms

 ##### Detecting Protein Structures

+> ###### Antibody
+> *Antibodies* are molecules produced by the immune system (by plasma cells = activated B cells) which bind to specific substances are called antibodies.

+> Mostly antibody target foreign things e.g. worms.
+Likely this inspired the name anti-(foreign)-bodies.

 > ###### Antigen
- Particles classified as unwanted to which the immune system is able  particles they bind are called *antigens*.

-> ###### Antibody
-> The elements by which the immune system can bind to antigens are called *antibodies*.
+> Particles for which the immune system can produce antibodies are called *antigens*.

+> Most antigens are foreign substances.
+Antigens first were observed against such foreign substances, this may have inspired the name: Not belonging to the gene pool of the life form.

 #### Feature Recognition Policy
 * Default Allow = Allow unless Denied: Target everything *with* a specific feature and allow everything else.